Zephaniah-Lee/ID-Assignment-1/README.md

 This is a company revamp of a real company, Tesla.
 This project will only include 4 products from the tesla store page.
 The 4 products will be the Model S, Model X, Model 3 and Model Y.
 There will also be an account login and signup feature.
-However, it will not be fully implemented due to a lack of knowledge.
+However, it is not fully implemented.

 ## Design Process
 This website is intended to people who intend to purchase a tesla car.